mlabs-haskell/hydra-auction/README.md

 7. (a) bidder-buys
    Run `bidder-buys -n foo` in Bob REPL.
    Bob gets his winning lot.
-8. UTxOs can be cleaned up by anyone in `VoucherExpiryStage` Run `cleanup -n foo`.
+8. UTxOs can be cleaned up by seller in `VoucherExpiryStage` Run `cleanup -n foo`.

 ### Seller reclaims case